Harriet Leveson-Gower, Countess Granville: Marriage

-The Duchess's sister, Henrietta, Countess of Bessborough, felt obligated to help her niece escape a difficult home situation.
+The Duchess's sister, Henrietta, Countess of Bessborough, felt obliged to help her niece escape a difficult home situation.
 Harriet had previously been critical of her aunt, but with her mother gone, now turned to her for affection and support.
 When the Duke announced his desire to marry his mistress, Henrietta began searching for a suitable marriage prospect for her niece.
 The chosen candidate was Lord Granville Leveson-Gower, a politician and diplomat who had been her lover for seventeen years and the father of her two illegitimate children.
 Though still infatuated with him, she knew that Granville would need to eventually marry and produce legitimate offspring, and that when he did so, she would likely lose him.
 Convincing her niece to marry him was one way of keeping him within her social circle.

 Though Granville had represented several constituencies in the House of Commons and served briefly in the cabinet of the Second Portland ministry, his career was primarily in diplomacy.
 He had been stationed in various European courts since 1796, and by 1809 had become a mid-career diplomat.
 Known to Harriet since her childhood, he was twelve years her senior.
 She had never particularly cared for him, having disapproved of his hauteur and illicit liaison with her aunt.
-But Harriet’s opinion of him now improved.
+But Harriet's opinion of him now improved.
 Though he had little wealth of his own, he was a leading member of society as part of the prominent Leveson-Gower family; his half-brother was the very rich Marquess of Stafford (later Duke of Sutherland).
-Additionally, the historian K. D. Reynolds writes that Granville was "considered one of the most handsome men of his time; his curly brown hair, blue eyes, and sensuous features brought him strings of female admirers".
+Moreover, as the historian K. D. Reynolds writes, Granville was "considered one of the most handsome men of his time; his curly brown hair, blue eyes, and sensuous features brought him strings of female admirers".